xieyuheng/inner/note/00000/00001-the-principle-of-type-theory.md

   - If we use named clause, we can use the name to express choices, and write proof by hand.

+    If we do not have named clause, we can use order of clauses and index, but the resulting proof might be hard to understand.

   In Prolog, we only care about searching for what can be inferenced, but do not care about writing down how a conclusion is inferenced, and let the machine check our proof.